CCPA Compliance Solutions Tailored for Your Business

 Only if they meet the thresholds mentioned above.
 Most very small businesses are exempt, but best practice is still to follow privacy standards.

-Platforms like CFBTel’s Privacy Suite offer:
+Platforms like SignalAge’s Privacy Suite offer:

 Cookie consent management, Data request automation, Policy management tools, Legal templates, Compliance audit logs